HIV/AIDS in Morocco: Overview

-Female Sex Workers
+Female sex workers

 While FSWs were expected to reach an endemic equilibrium at 9% based on the Souss-Massa-Drâa MoT, or 3% based on the National MoT, the past several years FSWs with HIV has remained fairly stable at around 2%, currently sitting at 1.7% based on the 2019 UNAIDS report.

-61.1% of FSWs reported consistent condom usage in 2019, a percentage that continues to rise throughout the years.
+In 2019, 61.1% of FSWs reported consistent condom usage, a percentage that continues to rise.
 This number is among the highest for FSWs across the MENA region.
 The most common reasoning for non-condom use by roughly 40% of FSWs is because of client objection.
 Overall, there is a fairly high knowledge of HIV/AIDS among the FSW community.

 FSW clients are a part of the largest contribution to new infections.
 National MoT reports that 73% of all women are infected by their spouses, Souss-Massa-Drâa reports 57%.

-Men Who Have Sex With Men
+Men who have sex with men

-MSM were expected to reach an endemic equilibrium at 14% based on the Souss-Massa-Drâa MoT, or 10% based on the National MoT, currently HIV incidence is at 4.9% based on the 2019 UNAIDS report.
-57.7% report consistent condom usage in 2019.
+MSM were expected to reach an endemic equilibrium at 14% based on the Souss-Massa-Drâa MoT, or 10% based on the National MoT.
+Currently HIV incidence is at 4.9% based on the 2019 UNAIDS report, and 57.7% report consistent condom usage in 2019.

-Injecting Drug Users
+Injecting drug users

-IDUs were expected to reach an endemic equilibrium at 14% based on the Souss-Massa-Drâa MoT, or 10% based on the National MoT, currently HIV incidence is at 4.9% based on the 2019 UNAIDS report.
+IDUs were expected to reach an endemic equilibrium at 14% based on the Souss-Massa-Drâa MoT, or 10% based on the National MoT.
+Currently HIV incidence is at 4.9% based on the 2019 UNAIDS report.

 Lack of consistent condom usage is still the greatest concern for contracting HIV for IDUs.
-44.6% report consistent condom usage in 2019, making IDUs the most likely to engage in risky sexual behavior.
+In 2019, 44.6% reported consistent condom usage, making IDUs the most likely to engage in risky sexual behavior.
 Contaminated needles and syringes are still of concern, however.
 In 2013, HIV incidence was reduced relatively among IDUs by 24-73% simply by reducing sharing needles and syringes.